lucahlg/PyCodingExperiment_Evaluation/02_data_science/prompt.md

 <Project>
 The UC Irvine Machine Learning Repository includes a dataset [Cardoso 2014] of the annual spending of clients of a wholesale distributor on diverse product categories.
 The dataset is available at https://archive.ics.uci.edu/static/public/292/wholesale+customers.zip.
+More information about the dataset and its attributes can be found at
 </Project>
 <Tasks>
 Write a computer program that will: